Retrieval Augmentation for Deep Neural Networks: Evaluation

 We also performed ablation studies, as shown in Table \ref{ICR2}, to quantify the impact of each method we use in the ICR model: the retrieved target incorporated in the LSTM’s memory state (\emph{initialization $m_{0}$}) and the multi-level attention mechanism (\emph{multi-level attention}).
-Specifically we compare the baseline against the best performed model (ICR \emph{weighted}), either including the former or the later method.
+Specifically we compare the baseline against the best performing model (ICR \emph{weighted}), either including the former or the later method.
 Observing Table \ref{ICR2}, the baseline obtains the lowest scores across all metrics.
 The performance is improved using the retrieved information in the LSTM memory cell or in the attention, showing that the retrieved targets are effectively exploited in both methods.

-We also note that there are little gains from combining the two methods.
-Overall, the performance of both proposed methods is similar and each of the two can be used to capture the retrieved information.
+Overall, in terms of quantitative and qualitative results, we observed performance gains by incorporating the nearest target in the LSTM initial memory state or in the neural attention mechanism used, compared with a baseline without the retrieved information.
+Both the ICR model and the baseline consisted of standard encoder-decoder models with neural attention, but the proposed approach could be also integrated in stronger methods, such as the widely used bottom-up and top-down attention model \cite{anderson2018bottom}.